nickbattle/vdmj/LSP/README.md

 extensions and made available via the extensions Marketplace.
 But while the project is under test, the two parts - the dialect clients and the LSP/DAP server - must be installed manually, as follows:

-- Obtain the ZIP of **debug** VDM clients (see @nickbattle)
+- Obtain the ZIP of **debug** VDM VS Code clients (see @nickbattle)
 - Unzip the three clients directly into the .vscode/extensions folder of your installation.

-To install the LSP/DAP server either extract the VDMJ Github repository and "mvn clean install" at the top level, or obtain the following jars from the VDMJ [Releases](https://github.com/nickbattle/vdmj/releases/tag/4.3.0-1) page.
+To install the LSP/DAP server, either extract the VDMJ Github repository and "mvn clean install" at the top level, or obtain the following jars from the VDMJ [Releases](https://github.com/nickbattle/vdmj/releases/tag/4.3.0-1) page.

 - `vdmj-4.3.0-<date>.jar`